 - My Greatest Failure: How he views his failure to discover the truth about Laura and her dysfunctional family life and the sexual abuse she was subjected to.
 He very much blames himself for not noticing the symptoms during his sessions with her for the six months he treated her at her request.
 The Secret History of Twin Peaks sees him openly admit to having failed as a psychologist as he throws himself at the mercy of the Washington State Medical Review Board in the wake of the Laura Palmer case and he quietly accepts it when the board decides to revoke his medical license.

-- Odd Friendship: He is actually a pretty good friend of Jerry Horne due to their shared interest in cannabis.
+- Odd Friendship: The Final Dossier reveals that he is actually a pretty good friend of Jerry Horne due to their shared interest in cannabis.

 - The Stoner: According to The Secret History of Twin Peaks and The Return, he has been living a stoner lifestyle for a while, which explains a lot.